NightCry: Reception

 Critical reception to NightCry was mostly negative.
 Caitlin Cooke of Destructoid gave the game a 2 out of 10, saying that in light of the numerous game-breaking bugs, the absence of voice acting from most scenes, and the unreliable controls, all of which remained even after several post-release updates, she could not "recommend anyone play NightCry unless you have a steel resolve, unlimited time on your hands, and a penchant for terrible physics and animations straight out of the PS2 era."
 Reviewing the game for Adventure Gamers, Drummond Doroski echoed Cooke's complaints with the controls and lack of voice acting, but said his biggest disappointment was with the story, since that was the aspect he felt the Clock Tower series most excelled at.
 He found too many of the plot points were unexplained or simply baffling, though he credited the game for having a handful of genuinely creepy and even outright scary moments.
 He gave it two out of five stars, and summarized, "I had a lot of fun playing NightCry, but I have to admit that the nostalgic feelings it evoked made me much more willing to overlook some of its many flaws, as objectively it’s far from the best of games. ... frustrating controls, mediocre graphics, and a baffling story undermine what should have been a solidly scary adventure."
 In contrast, L. Harvard of Digitally Downloaded gave the game a 4.5 out of 5, calling it "an authentic Clock Tower-style, classic stalker horror experience for the modern day. ...
 The ambition and the unique vision of NightCry genuinely make me excited that there is a future in traditional gameplay."

 Leo Faria of Way Too Many Games gave the Vita version a 3.5 out of 10, citing the extraordinarily numerous loading screens, primitive graphics, and minimal touchscreen use despite the point-and-click gameplay format.
 He described it as "extremely glitchy and at times borderline unplayable."
-PlayStation Universe's Eric Hauter went farther, calling it "an unholy animated mannequin of a videogame, writhing and kicking and drooling on itself, failing in almost every way it is possible for a game to fail.
+PlayStation Universe's Eric Hauter went further, calling it "an unholy animated mannequin of a videogame, writhing and kicking and drooling on itself, failing in almost every way it is possible for a game to fail.
 This is a game that – had it been released in 1992 – would have been dubbed ugly and unplayable."
 He criticized the story as incomprehensible, the animation as bizarrely unrealistic, the interface as confusing and poorly explained, the loading screens as excessively frequent, and the controls for the chase sequences as unmanageable.
 He gave it a 2 out of 10.